 - This type of testing is typically less intense because it will only be able to find basic configuration issues or input and output validation type errors that don’t include the code base that handles user transactions like shopping carts.

-- Unauthenticated scanning and testing do not attempt username and password combinations to attempt to logon to your system, but they typically only check to see if the credential is valid, and will not use it to login to the system to perform further testing.
+- Unauthenticated scanning and testing may attempt username and password combinations to attempt to logon to your system, but they typically only check to see if the credential is valid, and will not use it to login to the system to perform further testing.

 Authenticated = The scanning or testing is able to use usernames and passwords to simulate a user being on that system or website.

 - Authenticated testing can be much more intense and have the possibility of causing impact to your website or system.